-Most people feel bound in dating.
-Instead of doing what they want, they do what they feel they should.
-These kinds of singles are typically deemed “Nice” and essentially are rarely successful.
-I want to break the news to you that you are doing what you want to do in dating.
+In dating, most people feel bound by rules.
+Instead of doing what they really want, or pursuing their own agenda, they do what they feel they should.
+They compromise their behaviors to be liked, instead of being honest.
+These kinds of singles are typically deemed “nice” and are rarely successful.

 Fast forward to now.

 There are two distinct barriers that prevent most singles from taking control of their love lives:

 1. They don’t do what they know they should

 2. They do what they know they shouldn’t